philfrei/AudioDicer/README.md

 ### Licensing

 This code has a BSD License.
-There is no charge for its use.
-But if you do use it, I'd sure like to know about it and am fully willing to provide links to products that make use of this code.
+There is no charge for the use of this code.
+But if you do use it, I'd sure like to know about it and would be happy to provide links in this README to projects that make use of this code!

 ### Contact